HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 6. Close the attribute table by clicking the `x` in the upper left-hand corner.

 7. Let's change the symbology of the territories layer.
 Open the layer properties by double-clicking the layer in the layer menu.
 You can also open the properties by right-clicking the layer, and selecting `Properties`.
+> We have values in the data table that tell us about the status of each new territory in 1919, the year [the map this data comes from](https://iiif.lib.harvard.edu/manifests/view/ids:495027669e) was created.
+We can symbolize each polygon by status, making it easier to understand Europe's status in 1919.

 8. Select the `Symbology` tab in the properties menu.
 ![Screenshot of QGIS properties menu with symbology selected](media/16.png)
-> We have values in the data table that tell us what the status of each new territory was in 1919, when the map which was the [source of this data](https://iiif.lib.harvard.edu/manifests/view/ids:495027669e) was created.
-We can symbolize the territories by status, to make it easier to understand what's going on in Europe in 1919.

 9. Select where it says `Simple fill`.
 ![Screenshot of QGIS simple fill option in the symbology interface](media/17.png)